oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 On the DevOps Project's overview page, click on the button *Create pipeline*.
 The *Create pipeline* form is presented.
 Type a name - *deploy-myserver-on-go-app-vm* - and optionally a description.
 Then click on the button *Create pipeline*.
 The deployment pipeline is now created - though it is quite empty: not an environment into which it should deploy, no artifacts that are to be deployed and no configuration file to define the steps to execute.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-pipeline-stage.png 1200 552 "create pipeline-stage" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-pipeline-stage.png 1200 552 "The deployment pipeline editor - click on the Add Stage card to add a pipeline stage" %}

 In the pipeline editor that appears, click on the *Add Stage* tile (or on the plus icon).
 The next page shows a list of stage types.
 Click on the tile labeled *Deploy incrementally through Compute instance groups*; although a mouthful it simply means (for our purpose): deploy stuff onto a single VM.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-select-stagetype.png 1200 564 "select stagetype" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-select-stagetype.png 1200 564 "Select the Stage Type for deployment to one or more compute instances" %}

 Press button *Next*.